quantified-uncertainty/squiggle/.changeset/few-panthers-wonder.md

 "@quri/squiggle-lang": patch
 ---

-Tag percentates with percentage format
+Tag percentage values with percentage format, so that they're rendered as percentages in viewer